Saran-coder90/COD-task1-todo-list/README.md

-Creates a new list item (<li>) and sets its content to the value entered in the input field.
+Creates a new list item (<p>) and sets its content to the value entered in the input field.

-Appends a close button (<span>) to each task for the removal functionality, with a click event listener that hides the task on click.